Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 A painful chapter

 The hostages' return caps a painful chapter for Israel.
-Since they were captured in the attack that ignited the war, newscasts have marked their days in captivity and Israelis have worn yellow pins and ribbons in solidarity.
+Since they were captured, newscasts have marked their days in captivity and Israelis have worn yellow pins and ribbons in solidarity.
 Tens of thousands have joined their families in weekly demonstrations calling for their release.

 As the war dragged on, demonstrators accused Netanyahu of dragging his feet for political purposes, even as he accused Hamas of intransigence.
 Last week, under heavy international pressure and increasing isolation for Israel, the bitter enemies agreed to the ceasefire.